asterisk/testsuite/README.txt

                   $ make install
             - python-twisted
         - pjsua
+            - Download and build pjproject 1.x from source
             - http://www.pjsip.org/download.htm
-            - Download and build pjsip from source
+            - On an x86-32 machine, run the configure script as follows:
+              $ ./configure
+            - On an x86-64 machine, run the configure script as follows:
-              $ ./configure && make dep && make
+              $ ./configure CFLAGS=-fPIC
-            - Rename 'pjsua-x86-unknown-linux-gnu' executable found in the pjsip-apps/bin/ directory to 'pjsua', and place the 'pjsua' executable into a directory located in the execution path.
-              $ cp pjsip-apps/bin/pjsua-x86-unknown-linux-gnu /usr/sbin/pjsua
-	    - pjsuav6
-            - If you require IPv6 support in pjsua, then after running the configure script, open the pjlib/include/pj/config_site.h file in the pjsip source and add the line
+            - There are tests in the testsuite that require IPv6 support in pjsua, so create a pjlib/include/pj/config_site.h file and add the line

               #define PJ_HAS_IPV6 1
+            - Build

-              before running the `make dep && make` command.
+              $ make dep && make
+            - On an x86-32 machine, copy the 'pjsua-x86-unknown-linux-gnu' executable found in the pjsip-apps/bin/ directory to a directory located in the execution path, and name it 'pjsua'.
+              $ cp pjsip-apps/bin/pjsua-x86-unknown-linux-gnu /usr/local/bin/pjsua
+            - On an x86-64 machine, copy the 'pjsua-x86_64-unknown-linux-gnu' executable found in the pjsip-apps/bin/ directory to a directory located in the execution path, and name it 'pjsua'.
+              $ cp pjsip-apps/bin/pjsua-x86_64-unknown-linux-gnu /usr/local/bin/pjsua
         - pjsua python bindings
             - Go to pjsip-apps/src/python directory
             - Run 'sudo python ./setup.py install' or just 'sudo make'